+How will the racing look this year?
 The racing in 2014 is going to be very interesting!
 We’re all expecting surprises and it’s difficult to forecast exactly who’s going to be where on the grid at the start of a race weekend and particularly difficult to forecast the order at the end of one.
 The challenges we all face with these new regulations, such as only having 100kg of fuel means the energy management through a race will be an area of tremendous focus.
 It’s going to be quite exciting.

 How big a concern is reliability?
 It’s a big concern for all teams as everything is so new and different from the cars we’ve used before.
 We’ve seen from initial testing that some cars were able to get a good number of laps under their belt very quickly and others were not.
 Every team will learn a lot in the first races and we all expect the unexpected!
 I don’t think any team will have as good a finishing record as in previous seasons as the last generation of cars were so well developed and their reliability was so strong.
 Our challenge is to get the 2014 cars to be as reliable as their forebears despite all the new technology included.
 That would be a tremendous achievement for Formula 1.

+With such new and different regulations can we expect a different rate of development for the 2014 cars through the season?
 We’re all still getting used to the new regulations so I expect there will be a much higher rate of development through the season as we learn more about these cars.
 This will probably mean that the competitive order shuffles somewhat over the course of the year as different teams unlock the potential of their cars at different rates.

+Looking at other teams’ offerings – how confident are you that the E22 offers a good solution?
 There are some nice solutions out there.
 Already Mercedes and Red Bull have interesting aspects to their cars, but looking at the E22 after seeing everyone else’s interpretations, we’re still very pleased with the direction we’ve taken and the hard work of everyone at Enstone really has created an elegant car.
 It’s going to be very interesting to see all the cars running together and fascinating to watch the first races unfold.